 Insights into H+H International's Revenues from Sustainable Activities

 In 2024, H+H International reported EU Taxonomy-eligible revenues of DKK 1.91 billion, representing 69% of its total turnover.
-Of this amount, DKK 748.00 million of H+H International's revenues was classified as EU Taxonomy-aligned, indicating that 27% of the revenue-generating activities undertaken by the company substantially contribute to one or more of the six environmental objectives, meet the Do No Significant Harm (DNSH) criteria, and comply with the Minimum Social Safeguards (MSS).
+Of this amount, DKK 748.00 million of H+H International's revenues was classified as EU Taxonomy-aligned, indicating that 27% of the revenue-generating activities undertaken by the company substantially contribute to one or more of the six environmental objectives, meet the Do No Significant Harm (DNSH) criteria, and comply with the Minimum Social Safeguards (MSS).a

 How much of H+H International's revenue is eligible under the EU Taxonomy?

 In 2024, H+H International reported that DKK 1.91 billion of its revenue was eligible under the EU Taxonomy, representing 69% of the company's total turnover.
 Of this amount, DKK 748.00 million (27% of total revenue) was classified as Taxonomy-aligned.
-This means that 42% of H+H International's revenue is eligible but not aligned, indicating that these activities did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards.
+This means that 42% of H+H International's revenue is eligible but not aligned, indicating that these activities did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards.a

 How much of H+H International's eligible revenue is aligned with the EU Taxonomy?